ArchAI-Labs/fastmcp-sonarqube-metrics/README.md

 ```
 ├── client_test.py - Client application for testing and interacting with the server.
 ├── server.py - Server application exposing tools to retrieve SonarQube metrics.
+├── client_tool.py - Client with a graphical interface to interact with the SonarQube server.
+├── client_langchain.py - Command-line client to interact with the FastMCP server and SonarQube tools via LangChain
 ├── .env - Environment configuration file (stores SonarQube URL and token).
 └── README.md - Project documentation.
 ```